Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 </figure> <br>

+<p> The trends in the kriging drought anomaly map are roughly similar to those produced in the IDW map, though the interpolation is now much more natural looking (Figure 7).
+The average and bull’s eye effect from the IDW are no longer present here.
+Like in the IDW, there is a west to east trend in Kentucky, where drought anomalies are more severe in the eastern portion of the state compared to the western portion.
+In particular, northeastern Kentucky and now central Kentucky appear to be suffering the most severe droughts.
+Some areas, however, show variation in droughts as the area around Louisville and southeastern Kentucky are not as affected as central and northeastern Kentucky.
+Numerous kriging models were created before selecting this one: the parameters in Table 2 created a kriging map that best balanced the values of the cross validation statistics.  </p>

 <p> (Stick kriging table parameters in here) </p> <br>

 <table class="tablecenter"> <caption> Table 2.
 Ordinary Kriging Parameters </caption>